-Whether you got engaged by surprise or knew it was coming, now that it has actually happened you’ll want to know what’s next.
-That’s where we come in, to tell you what you need to do, before you actually start planning your wedding.
+Whether you were proposed to by surprise or knew it was coming, now that it has actually happened you’ll want to know what’s next.
+That’s where we come in, to tell you what those who are newly engaged need to do before you actually start planning your wedding.

 TAKE IT IN

 The next year or so is going to go by in a flash, so use this time to savor the moment, toast yourself and your fiancé, and just enjoy.
 While your instincts may tell you to run to the phone and tell everyone you know, take a few minutes (or hours) to savor this special time between you and your fiancé.
 There’s something quite awesome about you both knowing you’ve committed to each other forever, and being the only ones that know is pretty intimate in and of itself.
 Embrace it.

 Ok, so at some point, you do need to tell everyone.
 And don’t be surprised if some people hear from others you’ve told.
 Usually once you start those tweets, Instagram posts, and calls, you’ll be bombarded with congrats from those near and far, (and those close and not-so-close to you!).
 We suggest telling people the old-fashioned way, with a phone call, as there’s nothing like hearing your excitement over the phone.
 But, if you just can’t wait to get it out there, read on.